Nuclear fusion involves which of the following processes?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Nuclear fusion is the process where two light atomic nuclei combine to form a heavier nucleus, releasing a significant amount of energy in the process.
-This is the fundamental reaction that powers stars, including our Sun.
-When two hydrogen isotopes, for example, come together, they create a heavier helium nucleus along with energy in the form of radiation.
+Nuclear fusion is the process in which two light atomic nuclei combine to form a heavier nucleus, releasing a significant amount of energy in the process.
+This phenomenon is not limited to just combining particles; it involves overcoming the repulsive forces between positively charged nuclei due to their protons.

 Subscribe